Eat This Not That

 I believe this can only be achieved by making conscious, deliberate changes in diet and lifestyle.

-I hope that you were able to gain some useful insight in what foods to eat, and what foods to avoid.
+I hope that you were able to gain some useful insight in what foods to eat, and what foods to avoid, eat this not that.

 Please leave any questions, or comments below.
 I will be sure to respond directly.
 Also, feel free to like and share on your favorite social media.